TomaszRewak/CoroutineDispatcher/README.md

 ###### `void Invoke([DispatchPriority priority = DispatchPriority.Medium,] Action operation)`
 ###### `T Invoke<T>([DispatchPriority priority = DispatchPriority.Medium,] Func<T> operation)`

-Adds the `operation` to the operation queue and stops the current thread until it's executed.
+Adds the `operation` to the operation queue and stops the calling thread until it's executed.

+If called from within an operation currently executed by the `Dispatcher.Current`, the provided `operation` will be performed in place to avoid deadlocks.

 ```
 ══════════ dispatcher2.Invoke(...) ══════════